Journey to Pascha

 Old Testament Bridging to New Testament

-Ask students, “What have we found in the Old Testament that prepares us for the coming of Jesus the Savior in the New Testament?”
-(Let them give answers, or remind them of some Old Testament prophecies you have looked at together, such as Psalm 118: 25-6 and Zechariah 9:9) You might also read Micah 5: 2 and Isaiah 7: 14.
+Ask students, “What do we find in the Old Testament that prepares us for the coming of Jesus the Savior in the New Testament?”
+(Let them give answers, or remind them of some Old Testament prophecies, such as Psalm 118: 25-6 and Zechariah 9:9 You might also read Micah 5: 2 and Isaiah 7: 14.)

 3